annsemm/wordpress-x/README.md

 # OR USE DOCKER-COMPOSE.YML

-from working directory run
-$ docker-compose up -d
+$ docker-compose up -d #from working directory run

-#remove containers and default network, but preserves WordPress database
+$ docker-compose down #remove containers and default network, but preserves WordPress database
-$ docker-compose down

-#remove everything with database
-$ docker-compose down --volumes
+$ docker-compose down --volumes #remove everything with database